guhilling/cdi-test/docs/index.md

 Well ... there is one thing: All standard scopes are created and destroyed just before any single test that is run.
 This way it is possible to run the tests with decent performance and have them isolated from each other anyway.

-The only beans that survive the test are the special ``@TestScoped`` and ``@TestSuiteScoped`` beans.
+The only beans that survive the test are the special ``@TestSuiteScoped`` beans.
 These are used in cdi-test internally but you are certainly free to use them in your test support classes.
-This often makes sense for components that should be replaced globally an might be expensive to setup.
+This often makes sense for components that should be replaced globally an might be expensive to create.

 ## Mocking beans